-Master of Arts (M.A.) in Teacher Education (MACI)
+Master of Arts (M.A.) in Curriculum and Instruction (MACI)

 Applicants to the program must meet these requirements: